cyborgcnc/CYBORGCNC__RRVC3MOD/CAN_Bus/README.md

 <h1 align="center">CAN Bus Modifications and Info</h1>

 In this section I will detail the modifications I did to use a CAN bus tool Head for the Vcore3, and will also post the way I modified the EVA catridge to mount everything.
-The product that I used, is the Mellow/FLY SHT42 board.
-THey have two versions, I chose the SHT42, but both are pretty much identical in functionality.
+The product that I used, is the Mellow/FLY SHT42 board (https://www.aliexpress.com/item/1005004048980837.html).
+They have two versions, I chose the SHT42, but both are pretty much identical in functionality.
 I have included therr STEP files, so feel free to modify as needed, if you need to make changes to the way I mounted mine.

 As you can see, since I am running an enclosed chamber, I tried to design a mount that will also incorporate a fan, so that I can cool the 2209 driver that is on the tool head.
 Mellow provides also ALL the connectors, as well as a heatsink, that gets mounted on top of the 2209.
 I have to say, their quality is really good, and they